mitalisoti/TicTacToeModified/README.md

 6. **Responsive Layout**:
    - The game layout adjusts to the screen size, with all UI components organized in an easy-to-use format.

+7. **Added Test Cases**
+   - I have also created 2 basic test cases to make TDD.

 ## Technologies Used

 - **JavaFX**: For building the graphical user interface (GUI) and handling events.